 Quantifying, characterizing and simulating tidal turbulence

-Mobile equipment will be used to quantify the spatial and temporal variation of flow and turbulence in Minas Passage.
+Mobile equipment will be used to quantify the spatial and temporal variation of flow and turbulence in both Grand Passage and Minas Passage.
 Equipment includes drone-borne video, the Jetyak for mapping wakes and bathymetric sidescan sonar for mapping seabed changes over time.
 Stationary measurement systems will be deployed to provide complimentary data.
 These include the Stablemoor/ MicroRider to measure the wake field downstream of turbines throughout the tidal cycle.

 Ocean forecasting for the Bay of fundy

 Investigators: Dr. Richard Karsten (lead), Dr. Andrew Gerber, Dr. Tiger Jeans, Dr. Alex Hay